rust-lang/lang-team/src/design_notes/general_coroutines.md

   - The only big difference is that once `yield` is involved, some variables get stored in a witness struct rather than in the stack frame.
 Plus the need for a poison state.
+- In fact, `return` behaves exactly like a simultaneous `yield` + `break 'closure_body`.
+  - In a sense, every closure already has a single yield point at which it resumes after `return`.
+  - `yield` only adds additional resume points: hence the need for a discriminant.

 ## Past discussions